Veljko Mršić: Cedevita (2011–2012, 2013–2017)

 In 2011 Mršić was named head coach of the Cedevita junior team, with which he celebrated winning the 2012 Croatian championship title.
-Later he worked as an assistant coach under Cedevita head coach Jasmin Repeša, who left the club due to health reasons in June 2015 when Mršić succeeded him as the new head coach of the senior team.
+Later he worked as an assistant coach under Cedevita head coach Jasmin Repeša, who left the club for health reasons in June 2015 when Mršić succeeded him as the new head coach of the senior team.

 In Mršić's inaugural season with Cedevita, the club won the Croatian League title and reached the playoffs of the ABA League.

 In the following season, Cedevita again won the national league title, but lost the ABA League playoffs final game tie to Serbian team Crvena zvezda.
 In May 2017 Mršić was fired from Cedevita and replaced by renowned Slovenian coach Jure Zdovc.

 Cibona (2012)

 On 11 June 2012, Mršić was named head coach of Cibona.
 He signed a three-year deal, but on 26 November 2012, he was sacked.